Legendrian contact homology and topological entropy: The strip Legendrian contact homology

-In the case where $(V,\varpi)$ is the symplectization of a contact manifold with an $\mathbb{R}$-invariant regular almost complex structure and the Lagrangians $L$ and $\widehat{L}$ are just the Lagrangian cylinders over $\Lambda$ and $\widehat{\Lambda} $, respectively, then the induced cobordism map is the identity.
+In the case where $W$ is the symplectization of a contact manifold with an $\mathbb{R}$-invariant regular almost complex structure the induced cobordism map is the identity.
 The reason for this is that in this situation the only pseudoholomorphic strips with Fredholm index $0$ are the trivial strips over Reeb chords.